aaroniniguez/AutoPromote/README.md

 # Node Browser

-Enables you to auto post to
+Enables you to manage your social media and auto post to
 	1. Facebook
 	2. Twitter